Course Enquiries - UK

 Tel: 0207 815 7500

-What factors can explain the recent rise in knife crime?
+What factors can explain changes in crime rates?
 How is climate change linked to the crimes of the powerful?
 Are prisons the appropriate response to criminal acts?
 Are we all treated equally before the law?

 These are some of the debates that you will explore in this course, by looking at the complex interactions between the state, the offender, the victim and society.
-You will think critically about how laws are made and how social structures shape both crime and crime control.
+You will think critically about how laws are made and how social structures shape both crime and responses to crime.

 This course provides you with valuable knowledge and the ability to think critically about a range of topics within criminology.
 You will also gain transferable skills, which will provide you with a solid background to starting your career in different fields.
 Topics you will study include criminal justice, prisons, policing, punishment, youth crime and hate crime.